sterrevangeest/web-app-from-scratch-18-19/week1/README.md

 When working with APIs, promises help avoid deeply nested callbacks, aka "Callback Hell".
 Promises allow you to chain methods together using `.then()`.
 You can see how I created an Promise based request [here](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xmlPromise.js).

+### Rendering data

-I also tried two different ways for rendering the data in the HTML:
+I also tried two different ways for rendering the data:

-1. With `document.createElement()` and `element.append()`, which you can see in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xml.js)
+1. With `document.createElement()` and `element.append()`, which you can see in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xml.js).
-2. With template literals, whick you can find in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xmlPromise.js)
+2. With template literals with `.innerHTML`, whick you can find in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xmlPromise.js)